jdefrance7/SeniorDesignProject/Arduino/libraries/README.md

 ### AST_CAN_v0

-CAN driver using ASTCanLib for UAVCAN (legacy).
+CAN driver for the AST-CAN485 using ASTCanLib and UAVCAN (legacy).

 ---

 ### AST_CAN_v1

-CAN driver using ASTCanLib for UAVCAN.
+CAN driver for the AST-CAN485 using ASTCanLib and UAVCAN.

 ---

 ### AVR_CAN_v0

-CAN driver using Canard AVR for UAVCAN (legacy).
+CAN driver using for the AST-CAN485 using Canard AVR and UAVCAN (legacy).

 ---